mgreiff/AerialVehicleControl.jl/README.md

 code used in the simulations can be run directly on the application, being platform independent C-code.
-Thus the project does not aim to solve a single control problem, but rather serves as an analysis tool and implementation aid for any given UAV control problem.
+Thus the project does not aim to solve a single control problem, but rather serves as an analysis tool and implementation aid for any given aerial vehicle control problem.

-Install Julia: export PATH="$PATH:/path/to/<Julia directory>/bin"
-Install lapack and BLAS: sudo apt-get install libblas-dev liblapack-dev Install Doxygen:

 ### Table of contents
+* @ref Installation
 * @ref Testing
 * @ref Analysis
 * @ref Tuning